day8/re-frame/docs/EPs/005-StateMachines.md

 State machines are appealing because:
   - they constrain you  (vs the full Turing tar-pit).
 Just because you *can* wield immense power doesn't mean you should.
-  - they force you to think through, and structure a problem.
-This proceess helps to flush out the corner cases.
+  - they force you to think through and structure a problem.
+This process helps to flush out the corner cases.
   - they make explicit certain important assumptions which are otherwise hidden in a thicket of conditionals.